 - Well-developed pedagogical methods and technologies;

 - Inclusive educational process.

 Educational institutions in the UK have the status of prestigious, and regularly rank first in the world rankings.
 Tens of thousands of foreign students and students come to the country every year.
-A large number of children, including from Russia, are enrolled in secondary school ("Secondary school") programs, the successful completion of which gives an opportunity to enter a university.
+A large number of students are enrolled in secondary school ("Secondary school") programs, the successful completion of which gives an opportunity to enter a university.

-Compulsory secondary education in the UK covers children from 11 to 16 years of age.
+Compulsory secondary education in the UK covers students from 11 to 16 years of age.
 Schools are public and private, and are divided into several types: